ruiqiqiu44/AI-Data-science-for-good/README.md

 ### Scan Words from Image
 Upload a photo of a sign, notice, or form — the app extracts words, shows emoji + meaning, and can pronounce them.

-**Usage**
-Tap the photo area to select an image.
-Wait for scanning progress.
-View extracted words with emoji and meaning.
-Click the 🔊 button to hear the word.
-Reset to upload a new photo.